marinastefane/teste-dti/README.md

 ### 3. Configuração do Frontend

+(Use um segundo terminal)

-1. Navegue até a pasta frontend:
+1. No segundo terminal, navegue até a pasta frontend:

 ```bash
 cd frontend